-On January 22, 2019, the Company announced that it completed a 9.9% equity investment in RetailGo Inc. The Company also obtained a five-year promissory note from RetailGo Inc. in the amount of \$730,000, plus an additional \$300,000 to be repaid separately.
-To date, RetailGo has not been successful in obtaining a retail license in Ontario or elsewhere in Canada.
+On January 22, 2019, the Company announced that it completed a 9.9% equity investment in RetailGo Inc. ("RetailGo") The Company also obtained a five-year promissory note from RetailGo in the amount of \$730,000, plus an additional \$300,000 to be repaid separately.
+RetailGo was not successful in obtaining a retail license in Ontario or elsewhere in Canada.
+On February 26, 2021, the Company redeemed its equity investment in RetailGo and the promissory note was cancelled.